Swap76/NodeJS_Mongo_BoilerPlate/README.md

 ## About

 This Repo is for beginners of NodeJS who wants to make a full API service.
-This repo will be showing the cleaner way of coding.
-Folder Structure to follow etc.
+This repo has a good folder structure.
+Joi for validation of incoming data.
+Passport for encrypting passwords.

 ### Prerequisites

 Following are the softwares requried to get this api up and running.
 * [Node.js](https://nodejs.org) - Chrome's V8 Javascript Engine
 * [MongoDB](https://mongodb.org) - NoSQL Database

-This project uses MongoDB Atlas as database .Connecting to it is pretty simple , make sure you have .env file along with a proper net connection .

-In this project joi is used for validation and for encrypting the password bcryptjs is used along with validator to check the id coming from incoming request.

 ### Installing